gavinsdavies/40-questions/README.md

 ## About

+Originally forked from @kepano's [40 questions](https://github.com/kepano/40-questions) repo.

-This repo maintains revisons and translations to the list of 40 questions I ask myself each year and each decade.
+This repo maintains revisions and translations to the list of 40 questions I ask myself each year and each decade.

 See related blog posts: